vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 #### Spectrums
 Hurt or Subdue: 3
 #### Moves
-- **Hard Landing**: Tzitzimimeh can enter the scene as an meteor strike.
-Give itself a tier of (combust)
+- **Star Strike**: Tzitzimimeh can enter the scene as an meteor strike.
+Give itself up to two *combust-2* statuses to create an *incoming-meteor-strike* tag for each one.
+After each player moves they activate, giving an *orbital-impact-2* status each.
+- **Bodyguard**: If The Clawed Butterfly takes a status involving physical harm, the Tzitzimimitl take the status instead, if applicable.